Emergent social conventions and collective bias in LLM populations: Introduction

 \section{Introduction}

-Social conventions shape social and economic life, determining how individuals behave and their expectations \cite{young1993evolution,ehrlich2005evolution,bicchieri2005grammar,gelfand2024norm}.
+Social conventions shape social and economic life, determining how individuals behave and their expectations~\cite{young1993evolution,ehrlich2005evolution,bicchieri2005grammar,gelfand2024norm}.
 They can be defined as unwritten, arbitrary patterns of behavior that are collectively shared by a group.
 Examples range from conventional greetings like handshakes or bows, to language and moral judgments~\cite{lewis1969convention,baronchelli2018emergence}.
-Recent numerical~\cite{steels1995self,baronchelli2006sharp} and experimental~\cite{centola2015spontaneous} results have confirmed the hypothesis that conventions can arise spontaneously, without the intervention of any centralized institutions~\cite{lewis1969convention,bicchieri2005grammar,hayek1960constitution,sugden1989spontaneous}.
-Individuals' efforts to coordinate locally with one another can generate universally accepted conventions.
+Recent numerical~\cite{steels1995self,baronchelli2006sharp} and experimental~\cite{centola2015spontaneous} results have confirmed the hypothesis that conventions can arise spontaneously, without the intervention of any centralized institution~\cite{lewis1969convention,bicchieri2005grammar,hayek1960constitution,sugden1989spontaneous}.
+Individual efforts to coordinate locally with one another can generate universally accepted conventions.

-Do universal conventions also spontaneously emerge in populations of Large Language Models (LLMs)?
-This question is critical for predicting and managing AI behavior in real-world applications, given the proliferation of LLMs using natural language to interact with one another and with humans~\cite{werfel2014designing,brinkmann2023machine}.
-It is also important for ensuring that AI systems behave in ways aligned with human values and societal goals~\cite{dafoe2021cooperative}.
+Do universal conventions also spontaneously emerge in populations of Large Language Models (LLMs), i.e., in groups of N simulated agents instantiated from an LLM?
+This question is critical for predicting and managing AI behavior in real-world applications, given the proliferation of LLMs using natural language to interact with one another and with humans~\cite{werfel2014designing, brinkmann2023machine, wu2023autogen}.
+Answering it is also a pre-requisite to ensure that AI systems behave in ways aligned with human values and societal goals~\cite{dafoe2021cooperative}.

+A second key question concerns how the biases of individual LLMs influence the emergence of universal conventions, where ``bias" refers to an initial statistical preference for one option over an equivalent alternative in norm formation (e.g., individuals systematically preferring one name over another in a process leading to the population settling on a single name).
+Since collective processes can, in general, both suppress and amplify individual traits~\cite{mezard1987spin,castellano2009statistical}, answering this question is also relevant for practical applications.
+While most research has focused on investigating and addressing bias in one-to-one interactions between humans and LLMs~\cite{roselli2019managing,ferrara2023should,hu2023generative}, less attention has been given to how these biases evolve through repeated communications in populations of LLM agents and, ultimately, in mixed human-LLM ecosystems~\cite{dafoe2021cooperative}, even though the safety of a single LLM does not necessarily imply the safety of a multi-agent system~\cite{anwar2024foundational}.